oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/migrate/migrate.md

 OpenRewrite is particularly useful for migrating applications from older versions of Java to newer ones, as it can help you identify and fix compatibility issues, update deprecated APIs, and ensure that your code adheres to best practices.
 It can also be used to migrate applications from one framework version to another, such as from Spring Framework 5.x to Spring Framework 6.x.

 Oracle provides OpenRewrite recipes to help you upgrade your applications to new WebLogic and Java versions, and to Jakarta EE.
-This tutorial demonstrates how to use the recipes to upgrade a sample application to run on WebLogic Server 15.1.1 with JDK 21, Jakarta EE 9.1 and Spring Framework 6.2.x.
+This tutorial demonstrates how to use the recipes to upgrade a sample application to run on WebLogic Server 15.1.1 with JDK 21, Jakarta EE 9.1, and Spring Framework 6.2.x.

-Oracle also provides recipes for most common used libraries like Hibernate, ehcache, etc. to help you migrate your application to the matching versions of these libraries.
+Oracle also provides recipes for the most commonly used libraries, like Hibernate, ehcache, and such, to help you migrate your application to the matching versions of these libraries.

 ### Objectives